Suminia: Habitat/lifestyle

-Suminia is referred to as the earliest known arboreal tetrapod due to the suggested grasping abilities inferred from the notably enlarged and phalangiform carpal 1 and tarsal 1 which indicate that they possess a divergent first digit, capable of grasping.
-The first digit is measured to have an angle of ~30-40 degrees to the remaining digits of the manus and pes which grants ability of the first digit to flex ventrally, independent of the rest of the digits (can be compared to an opposable thumb) This is further supported by the elongated limbs and claw shaped, laterally compressed terminal phalanges which would aid in clinging ability.
+Suminia shares many features with other arboreal tetrapods.
+While its forelimbs retain the sprawling posture found in other anomodonts, the digits of both front and back paws were enlarged and modified for climbing.
+Evidence for grasping abilities include a first digit that could spread away from the others.
+The first digit is measured to have an angle of ~30-40 degrees to the remaining digits of the manus and pes, which grants ability of the first digit to flex ventrally, independent of the rest of the digits.
+This is further supported by the elongated limbs and claw shaped, laterally compressed terminal phalanges which would aid in clinging ability.
 In addition, the tail anatomy with expansion of the anterior region and suggests ability of balance as well as prehensile, grasping abilities, providing more evidence for arboreal lifestyle.